qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/slides/geospatial-data-transformations.md

 ![Johannes Rössel, CC BY-SA 3.0 <https://creativecommons.org/licenses/by-sa/3.0>, via Wikimedia Commons](https://upload.wikimedia.org/wikipedia/commons/c/c2/Raster_vector_tikz.svg)

 ::: {.notes}
-For example, if you're trying to determine the area of a region or whether two phenomena intersect, raster may not be a suitable representation.
-Similarly, if you're trying to calculate an average scalar value, e.g. temperature or ice sheet thickness, over an area, vector may not be a suitable representation.
+For example, if you are trying to determine the area of a region or whether two phenomena intersect, raster may not be a suitable representation.
+Similarly, if you are trying to calculate an average scalar value, e.g. temperature or ice sheet thickness, over an area, vector may not be a suitable representation.
 :::